thelema/odb/guidelines.md

 Programs are expected to install (somewhere in the PATH) an executable named the same as their package name.
-For example, `menhir` installs an executable `menhir`.  `odb` knows about this by the `is_executable=true` setting in package metadata, and uses `where` to detect this executable.
+For example, `menhir` installs an executable `menhir`.  `odb` knows about this by the `is_program=true` setting in package metadata, and uses `where` to detect this executable.

 As long as one of these conditions is satisfied, `odb` will be able to detect the installation of your package.
-Programs that are both should do both (but will work fine if either .
-For example, `oasis` installs a findlib package named `oasis` and installs an executable `oasis`.
+Programs that are both libraries and executables may wish to be marked as both library and executable, so that if either is missing, `odb` will reinstall the package.
+This is not required, as one or the other may be more reliably detected.
+For example, `oasis` installs a findlib package named `oasis` and installs an executable `oasis`, and is marked as both `is_library=true` and `is_program=true`.

-Programs that do not indicate in their metadata whether they are a library or an executable will be detected as installed if either a library or executable is found with their name.
-This can lead to mis-identification, for example, for the ocaml library `zip`, it is important that the presence of the executable `zip` does not cause odb to think it's already installed.
+Programs that do not indicate in their metadata whether they are a library or a program will be detected as installed if either a library or executable is found with their name.
+This can lead to mis-identification, for example, for the ocaml library `zip`, it is important that the presence of the executable `zip` does not cause `odb` to determine the package is already installed.
+Thus it is recommended to give `odb` this information.

 ### Tarball structure